Novak Djokovic: Roger Federer

 Djokovic and Roger Federer's rivalry is considered to be one of the greatest rivalries in tennis history.
 They faced each other 50 times, with Djokovic leading 27–23, including 13–6 in finals (not including a 2014 walkover in favor of Djokovic).
 Djokovic leads on hard courts 20–18 and on grass 3–1, and they are split 4–4 on clay.

-Djokovic is the player with the most victories over Federer and the only player to beat Federer multiple times at his most successful major tournaments: four times at the Australian Open, three times at the US Open, three times at the Year-end Championship and most notably, three times in the final of Wimbledon Championships.
-Their last final was at the 2019 Wimbledon where Djokovic won in five sets in the longest final in Wimbledon history.
+Djokovic is the player with the most victories over Federer and the only player to beat Federer multiple times at his most successful major tournaments: four times at the Australian Open, three times at the US Open, three times at the Year-end Championship, and most notably, three times in the final of Wimbledon Championships.
+Their last final was at the 2019 Wimbledon, where Djokovic won in five sets in the longest final in Wimbledon history.
 Other notable matches they contested are the 2014 Wimbledon and 2015 Wimbledon finals, along with semifinals at the 2010 US Open, 2011 US Open, 2011 French Open, and 2018 Paris Masters.

 Andy Murray

 Djokovic and Andy Murray met 36 times, with Djokovic leading 25–11.
 Djokovic leads on hard courts 20–8 and 5–1 on clay, while Murray won their two matches on grass.
 Djokovic and Murray are one of two pairs to have met in each of the four major finals (the other pair being Djokovic and Nadal).
 The two are almost exactly the same age, with Murray being a week older than Djokovic, so they progressed through the ranks of the junior circuit together, and Murray was the winner of the first match they ever played as teenagers at Les Petits As in 2001.
 They were the 2015 and 2016 year-end top two players in the world, with the battle for the 2016 year-end No. 1 only being decided in the final of the World Tour Finals, which was won by Murray in straight sets.

 One of their most notable matches was a three-set thriller at the final of the 2012 Shanghai Masters, in which Djokovic saved five championship points to win his first Shanghai Masters title and end Murray's 12–0 winning streak at the event.
-Tennis pundits have classified many more of their matches as instant classics, such as the 2011 Italian Open semifinals, the 2012 Australian Open semifinal, 2012 US Open final, the 2015 semifinal and 2016 final at the French Open, and the 2017 Qatar Open final.
+Tennis pundits have classified many more of their matches as instant classics, such as the 2011 Italian Open semifinals, the 2012 Australian Open semifinals, the 2012 US Open final, the 2015 semifinals and 2016 final at the French Open, and the 2017 Qatar Open final.